-The programme admits around 80 students each year, who all share a keen interest and solid background in STEM (Science, Technology, Engineering, Maths) subjects.
-Dicky Lai is another IE student who recognized the important role networking plays in present-day technology and said that this programme ‘has given me a better understanding of the networking technologies through lectures and hands-on projects.
+The programme admits around 100 students each year, who all share a keen interest and solid background in STEM (Science, Technology, Engineering, Maths) subjects.
+Dicky Lai is another IE graduate who recognized the important role networking plays in present-day technology and said that this programme ‘has given me a better understanding of the networking technologies through lectures and hands-on projects.
 I admire the way of communications in our world, from the 1 and 0 signals to those high performance and scalable applications.’

 He continued, ‘The IE programme combines the fundamentals of Electrical Engineering and Computer Science in one major.
 Such inter-disciplinary nature is unique amongst all ICT-related programmes offered by the universities in Hong Kong.
 The IE curriculum not only offers solid foundation training in these two disciplines but also provides the broadest set of electives for our students to choose from.
 The unparalleled flexibility offered by the IE curriculum enables our students to tailor their studies according to each individual’s academic interest and professional development plan.’

 Dicky also said, ‘This programme has excellent resources to support the students in learning.
 A number of laboratories with various functions are ready for the students.
 I have gone through some practical works like coping with circuits, setting enterprise level networks, or doing Big Data analysis with the resources provided by the programme.
 The professors are very much in the frontiers of the fields and they taught us the latest technologies.
-For example, I had learnt node.js, which was then a newly developed server-side programming, back in 2015.’
+For example, I had learnt node.js, which was then a newly developed server-side programming, back then.’

 Our IE graduates have found employment in software development, technical consulting, telecommunications, networks and information system management, project management, engineering operations and services, technical sales and marketing, among others.